Greginkansas/-openhab-openhab1wiki/openHAB-Cloud-Connector.md

 # (https://myopenhab.org/)
 #openhabcloud:baseURL=

+# Local port that the openHAB runtime is available through HTTP.
+# Optional, default is 8080
+#openhabcloud:localPort=

 # Defines the mode in which you want to operate the connector.
 # Possible values are:
 # - notification: Only push notifications are enabled, no remote access is allowed.